 3. Can an Infant Overcome Overstimulation?

-Taking care of a baby is no easy task and soothing a disturbed one is even difficult.
-By keeping a lookout for overstimulation symptoms and nipping them in the bud, you can ensure your child feels safer as well as make sure he experiences the new in a safe and controlled environment for him.
+Taking care of a baby is no easy task, and soothing a disturbed one is even more difficult.
+By keeping a lookout for overstimulation symptoms and nipping them in the bud, you can ensure your child feels safe, as well as make sure he experiences new things in a safe and controlled environment.